Correlation Between Federated Short-term and Payden Absolute

 Very poor diversification

 The 3 months correlation between Federated and Payden is 0.87.
 Overlapping area represents the amount of risk that can be diversified away by holding Federated Short Term Income and Payden Absolute Return in the same portfolio, assuming nothing else is changed.
-The correlation between historical prices or returns on Payden Absolute Return and Federated Short is a relative statistical measure of the degree to which these equity instruments tend to move together.
+The correlation between historical prices or returns on Payden Absolute Return and Federated Short-term is a relative statistical measure of the degree to which these equity instruments tend to move together.
 The correlation coefficient measures the extent to which returns on Federated Short Term Income are associated (or correlated) with Payden Absolute.
 Values of the correlation coefficient range from -1 to +1, where.
-The correlation of zero (0) is possible when the price movement of Payden Absolute Return has no effect on the direction of Federated Short i.e., Federated Short and Payden Absolute go up and down completely randomly.
+The correlation of zero (0) is possible when the price movement of Payden Absolute Return has no effect on the direction of Federated Short-term i.e., Federated Short-term and Payden Absolute go up and down completely randomly.

 Time Period | 3 Months [change] |